-Cancer is a topic we are all more than familiar with, and something we fear discovering in ourselves and in our loved ones.
-So it's something we're all keen to inform ourselves on.
+Cancer is a topic we are all heartbreakingly familiar with - so it's something we're all keen to keep ourselves informed on.

 Women’s cancer in particular receives a lot of attention in the news and all over the media: breast cancer, cervical cancer, and ovarian cancer are reported on often.
 Yet, there’s one type of cancer that doesn’t get spoken about as much: womb cancer.

 Yet, womb cancer is actually one of the most common gynaecological cancers.
 It is the fourth most common cancer in women, sitting ahead of cervical and ovarian.
 And sadly, over 9,300 women are diagnosed with it every year in the UK.

 So, it’s worrying to hear that many of us are actually unaware of the symptoms of this common cancer.
 In 2018 gynaecological cancer charity The Eve Appeal conducted a study of 1,000 people, and found that two out of every five women (24%) couldn’t tell them the symptoms of womb cancer.

 So does this sound like you?
 If it does, it's probably worth taking the time to learn more.
 It can often be cured, but it is vital that it is caught early.

 The most common symptom of womb cancer is abnormal vaginal bleeding.
 This could mean